getsentry/zeus/README.md

 3. Bind ZEUS_HOOK_BASE as a secret environment variable in Travis.
 4. Update your .travis.yml to include the Zeus webhook.
 5. (Optional) Update your .travis.yml to include artifact upload.
-6. (Optional) Update your .travis.yml to disable Travis' native email notifications.
+6. (Optional, not yet recommended) Update your .travis.yml to disable Travis' native email notifications.

+Once you've added a project Zeus will automatically update with details from any builds you've run.

+Some quick caveats:

+- The project is still pretty early on, and may break/change without warning.
-Note: travis-ci.com is not yet supported publicly.
+- travis-ci.com and GitHub Enterprise are not yet supported.
+- Notifications will only be triggered for users which have authenticated against Zeus.

 ## Contributing